Advancing human rights with suppliers & business partners

 Our business success is intertwined with the integrity, strength and sustainability of the many thousands of business partners in our value chain.

-We believe that by working with and supporting our suppliers, distributors and other business partners and their workers, we can create a socially and environmentally sustainable value chain that provides a lasting foundation for our growth.
-By advancing human rights in our supply chain and elsewhere, we also have the opportunity to make a positive difference to the lives of many thousands of people and to contribute to the Sustainable Development Goals.
+We believe that by working with and supporting our suppliers, distributors and other business partners and their workers, we can create a socially and environmentally sustainable value chain.
+Advancing human rights in our supply chain gives us the opportunity to make a positive difference to the lives of many hundreds of thousands of people and to contribute to the Sustainable Development Goals.
+It also provides a lasting foundation for our growth.

 At the heart of our ambition: our Responsible Sourcing Policy & Responsible Business Partner Policy